China is the largest mobile game market in the world, making $37.9 billion in game revenues, with over 619.5 million players during 2018.

 Mobile is the dominant internet access device in China with 92% of China’s online population accessing the internet via smartphone.
-Around 600 million Chinese consumers are already online via mobile, and this number seems to be growing.
+In 2016, it was estimated that 71% of the Chinese online population is classified as an ‘occasional gamer’, making it the largest in the world.

 Mobile gaming is popular but it’s a very different mobile market landscape compared to other countries.